ComradDoge/DogeEU4/README.md

 # STEAM WORKSHOP DESCRIPTION
 [img] https://i.imgur.com/p7Fv1Z6.gif [/img]
-Vanilla map Shattered Mod for 1.30 Emperor , in development but should provide a nice shattered experience nonetheless.
+Shattered mod for 1.30 with various changes and additions to make the game a lot more flavourful and engaging.

 All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck.